 - If you don’t have the right breadth of assortment

-Considering that any of these factors could bring down your online visibility and directly impact your sales, it is important that you include digital shelf optimization at the heart of your eCommerce strategy.
-With advanced digital shelf analytics, brands and retailers can have real-time visibility into digital shelf performance and optimize it based on data-driven insights.
-The right technology could give you visibility into competitor performance and help you alter your strategy to beat competition and emerge at the top.
-You need to find a solution that is easy to integrate, can be implemented quickly, and provides fast and accurate actionable insights that deliver results.
+Any of these factors could bring down your online visibility and directly impact your sales.
+Hence, it is crucial to place digital shelf optimization at the heart of your eCommerce strategy.
+With advanced digital shelf analytics, brands and retailers can have real-time visibility into digital shelf performance.
+The right technology could help you alter your strategy to beat the competition and emerge at the top.
+Brands must to find a solution that is easy and quick to integrate, and provides actionable insights that deliver results.

 5 Best Practices to Address Key Digital Shelf Challenges

-– Product is not visible on the 1st page of search or digital shelves
+#1 .
+Digital Shelf Challenge – Product is not visible on the 1st page of search or the digital shelf

-Almost 90% of online enquiries start with search.
-And studies show that shoppers don’t look past page 1 anymore, and almost 80% only look at the first 5 rows.
-Hence, if your products are not ranking on page 1 of search or digital shelves, chances are you are losing your customers to your competitors.
-You need to make it easy for your customers to find you, if you want to improve your conversions and brand recall.
+Almost 90% of online inquiries start with a search.
+Most shoppers don’t look past page 1 anymore, and almost 80% only look at the first five rows.
+If your products aren’t ranking on page 1 of the digital shelf, you are likely losing your customers to competitors.
+To improve conversions, you need to make it easy for your customers to find you.
 And with the right tools, you can do just that!

-1st page visibility is critical as it builds credibility and trust.
-With advanced digital shelf analytics, you can easily track your rankings, compare them against your competitors, and optimize your listings so you rank higher on search engines.
-With the right data, you can analyze what is working for your competitors, add the necessary keywords, ensure your product categorization is correct, and price your products competitively, which will together result in improved visibility.
+1st-page visibility is critical as it builds credibility and trust.
+With advanced digital shelf analytics, brands can easily track rankings, compare them with competitors, and optimize listings to rank higher on search engines.
+Analyze what is working for your competitors and optimize your listings accordingly with the right keywords, attributes, and prices.
+This will together result in improved visibility.

-You have gotten the consumer’s attention, they have looked at your terrific product details and great images and they click on the link to “buy” the product and all of sudden the “out of stock” message pops up and now you have a frustrated consumer or worse, they feel like they have wasted their time and so they go to your competitor.
+You have the consumer’s attention, they have looked at your terrific product page and they click on the link to “buy” the product and all of sudden the “out of stock” message pops up.
+You now have a frustrated consumer who you’ve driven to your competitor’s website.

-Out of stock products are a major turn off for shoppers and alienate them from a brand.
+Out-of-stock products are a major turn-off for shoppers and alienate them from a brand.
 It is also a big loss for the brand or the retailer as you are essentially turning down a customer who is ready to buy a product from you.
-As out of stock or over stocking of products is a common problem haunting retailers, finding a data-driven solution is the best bet to solve this challenge.
+As out-of-stock or overstocking of products is a common problem; finding a data-driven solution is the best bet to solve this digital shelf challenge.

 To improve your search rankings and visibility requires more than just good products or competitive pricing.
 Although these two factors are important, your product descriptions, SEO keywords, and quality images significantly contribute to ensuring your products are visible on the first page.
 Infact, 30% of shoppers abandon their shopping carts due to inaccurate product descriptions.